-- 1. Start the engine and run at 1/2 throttle with the operator on the machine but raised off the seat. - 2.
-One by one: move the parking brake to the OFF position, traction levers out of the neutral lock position (check each independently), and turn the blades on.
-Each check should kill the engine after 1/2 second.
-(A 1/2 second delay is built into the system to prevent engine cutout when traversing rough terrain.)
+- 1. Start the engine and run at 1/2 throttle. - 2.
+With the LH control handle in the NEUTRAL position rotated up, move the parking brake lever to OFF and turn the PTO (Blades) ON.
+Each check should kill the engine after 1/2 second delay.
+(A 1/2 second delay is built inot the system to prevent engine cut-out when traversing rough terrain.)

 Repair machine before using if the Operator Presence Interlock System does not operate correctly in start or run.
-Contact your authorized Schiller Grounds Care, Inc. dealer.
+Contact your authorized BOB-CAT dealer.